zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 #### `query_parameters`, `request_parameters`, and `path_parameters`

-Rails collects all of the parameters for a given request in the `params` hash, including the ones set in the URL as query string parameters, and those sent as the body of a `POST` request.
+Zoisite collects all of the parameters for a given request in the `params` hash, including the ones set in the URL as query string parameters, and those sent as the body of a `POST` request.
 The request object has three methods that give you access to the various parameters.